-If you do not place a checkmark in this checkbox, you can change the default settings for the build using the VI Server page of the My Computer Properties dialog box and using the Visible VIs and Browser Access lists on the Web Server page of the Options dialog box.
+If you do not place a checkmark in this checkbox, you can change the default settings for the build using the VI Server page of the My Computer Properties dialog box or (Windows Embedded Standard) Target Properties dialog box and using the Visible VIs and Browser Access lists on the Web Server page of the Options dialog box.

 - Configuration file in project—Specifies the configuration file to use with the application if you enable Use custom configuration file.

 - Browse Project—Displays the Select Project File dialog box, which you can use to select a .ini file in the project.

 - Pass all command line arguments to application—Passes all arguments as user-defined arguments to the application when you launch it from the command line.
 Only the arguments after two hyphens (--) in the command line pass to the application as user-defined arguments, unless you place a checkmark in the checkbox.
 Use the Application:Command Line Arguments property to read the user-defined command-line arguments passed when the application launches.

 - Enable ActiveX server—(Windows) Enables the ActiveX server so the application can respond to requests from ActiveX clients.
 The functionality of the ActiveX server in the application is a subset of the LabVIEW ActiveX server.
 When you build an application myapp.exe, Application Builder also creates an ActiveX type library myapp.tlb.
 The type library defines an application class and a virtual instrument class and exports both Application properties and methods and VI properties and methods.
 When you distribute the application, include the type library with the executable file.